 Here’s the difference between a CV and a personal statement:

-- A CV is a job application document that summarises your work experience (including volunteer and internship work), education, and skills to help employers decide whether to interview you
+- a CV is a job application document that lists your work experience (including voluntary and internship work), education, and skills to help employers decide whether to interview you

-Here are resources to help you write a CV or a personal statement:
+Here are resources to help you write a CV:

 3. How do you write a personal statement for a CV when you’re a teenager?

-Even if you’re a teenager with no work experience, you can write a CV personal statement (also called a CV ‘About Me’ section) that helps you get hired.
+Even if you’re a teenager with no work experience, you can write a CV personal statement that helps you get hired.
 Here’s how:

 - describe the skills you’ve developed in school or through extracurricular activities that’ll help you succeed in your target job

-- highlight any relevant volunteer, internship, or part-time work experience you have
+- highlight any relevant voluntary, internship, or part-time work experience you have

 - note any awards you’ve received to show that you’re able to exceed expectations